tganith/springcore/README.md

 # springcore
-implementation for spring core concepts
+implementation for spring core concepts with Annotation based